-For 2024, the budget includes a 10.9% increase in residential assessments including a 3.2% increase for those properties that are in the CAP (Capped Assessment Program), the equivalent of Consumer Price Index (CPI).
+For 2024, the budget as drafted includes a 10.9% increase in residential assessments including a 3.2% increase for those properties that are in the CAP (Capped Assessment Program), the equivalent of Consumer Price Index (CPI).
 The commercial assessment base has grown by 20.85%, an increase that relates to current business growth and new investment being made in East Hants.

-The 2024/2025 budget approved by Council reflects a reduction in the general tax rate from \$0.81 to \$0.80 and the same commercial tax rate held at \$2.57.
+The Draft 2024/2025 budget has been prepared for Council with the same general residential tax rate of \$0.81 and the same commercial tax rate held at \$2.57.
 Efforts were made to minimize the tax burden despite the substantial increase of 12.6% in RCMP costs (\$688,600 increase) and a 15.3% increase in the education levy collected by the Municipality on behalf of the province (\$979,900 increase).
 With CPI at over three percent this year, budgets have been increased across the board for goods and services such as fuel, supplies, insurance and contracts.
 Supply chain factors, labour shortages and commodity price volatility are having an impact on our capital and operating budgets.
 This budget uses reserves to fund one-time initiatives where possible.